 Vaccines:

-We GUARANTEE you have never seen a show like this!
-It will be an unforgettable and unrepeatable night of comedy and science that will make you laugh as much as it makes you think!
+Our audience never saw a show like this!
+It was an unforgettable and unrepeatable night of comedy and science that will made them laugh as much as it made them think!

 ALL PROCEEDS SUPPORT TIP’s WORK